DataStax-Academy/ac201-labs/lab11-data-loading/steps/step01.md

 In this step, you will build a table and load data.
-You will use the `COPY FROM` command to puplate the table from a CSV and a JSON file.
+You will use the `COPY FROM` command to puplate the table from a CSV file.

-✅ Use the **Editor** tab to open a Theia window and examine `states.csv` and `states.json` in `/filesystem/home/cassandra-user/data/`
+✅ Use the **Editor** tab to open a Theia window and examine `states.csv` in `/filesystem/home/cassandra-user/data/`

 The CSV file contains data for Alabama - Missouri and the JSON file contains data for Montana - Wyoming.